2022 World Cup in Qatar: When can England qualify?

-England need just three more wins to be sure of qualification for the 2022 World Cup in Qatar, starting with Saturday's clash in Andorra.
+England need four points from their final two group games to be certain of qualification to the 2022 World Cup.

-Gareth Southgate's side are currently four points clear of second-placed Albania at the top of Group I after six matches, with just four fixtures left to play.
+England's lead at the top of Group I was cut to three points on Tuesday evening as they were held to a 1-1 draw with Hungary at Wembley, while Poland beat Albania 1-0 to move into second place.

-England travel to Andorra on Saturday evening, then host fourth-placed Hungary at Wembley on Tuesday night.
-And the Three Lions finish their qualifying campaign by entertaining Albania on November 12, before travelling to bottom-of-the-table San Marino three days later.
+Gareth Southgate's side can still secure qualification with a game to spare if they beat Albania at Wembley next month and Poland drop points away to Andorra.

 Trending